 What is the best way to store truffles?

-Truffles are an underground fungus and therefore need to be stored correctly to maintain the integrity of their aroma, flavor, firmness, etc. Truffles are a living organism, and it is a good idea to keep that in mind when thinking about storing them.
+Truffles are a living fungus that grows underground and they need to be stored correctly to maintain the integrity of their aroma, flavor, firmness, etc.

-The best way to store truffles is wrapped in paper towels, inside of a wooden box, in the refrigerator between 38-42-degrees Fahrenheit.
+The best way to store truffles is wrapped in paper towels inside of a wooden box and in the refrigerator between 38-42-degrees Fahrenheit.

-Wrapping the truffles in paper towels is important to mitigate moisture loss in storage.
+Wrapping the truffles in paper towels is important to mitigate moisture loss.
 Make sure to change the paper towels every day because truffles respirate and release moisture.
-We find using unbleached paper towels also helps preserve the natural aroma
+We find using unbleached paper towels also helps preserve the natural aroma.

 The wooden box is essential as an excellent humidity regulator, allowing the truffles to breathe while regulating moisture loss at the same time.
 This is important for making sure truffles keep their firmness as long as possible.